gerhynes/scala-notes/README.md

 	else 0
 ```

-A code block is defined by curly braces.
-These can contain local values and nested code blocks but must eventually return a value (the last expression of the code block).
+A code block is an expression defined by curly braces.

+These can contain local values and nested code blocks but must eventually return a value.

+The value of a code block is the value of its last constituent expression.

 The compiler will assign a type to the code block.

+Code blocks have their own scope and can have values only available inside them.

 ```Scala
 val aCodeBlock = {